dragon-dune/dragon-dune/dragon-dune.txt

 players may (in the following order):

-1. If they current player is the Goblins, they may disband some or all of one stack of tokens.
+1. If they current player is the Goblins, they may disband some or all of the units in one territory.
-2. The current player may remove five tokens from the players graveyard.
+2. The current player may remove five units from the players graveyard.
-3. The current player may conscript up to 2 tokens onto any territory where they already have tokens.
+3. The current player may conscript up to 2 units from the bank onto any territory where they already have a unit.
 This action is free.
 4. The current player may hire Goblin mercenaries at a cost of 1 gold per mercenary if it is in a city, or 2 gold per mercenary if it is into any other territory.
 The payment is made directly to